persa188/persa188.github.io/aboutme.md

 My name is Daniel Persaud.
 I have the following qualities:

 - I like to hack and code stuff
-- I'm extremely loyal to people that let me take naps
+- I live on coffee, I'm probably enjoying some as you read this

 What else do you need?